angelili/projekat_DDU/README.md

 ## Acknowledgments

 This project includes code from the [Flower project](https://github.com/adap/flower) on GitHub.
-We are grateful for their contributions to open source.
+I give my best gratitude for their contributions to open source.

 ### Disclaimer